 - Label.
 This is the property/column header that the user can see in the ELN.

-- Description: Defined by admin.
-In most cases, label and description can stay the same.
+- Description: The description is shown inside a field, to give hints about the field itself.
+In most cases, label and description can be the same.

 - Dynamic Property Plugin: Script for calculated properties.
 See Dynamic properties